iomesh/docs/docs/deploy-iomesh-cluster/prerequisites.md

 ## Cluster Requirements

-A Kubernetes or OpenShift cluster with minimum 3 worker nodes, and the Kubernetes version should be 1.17-1.25 or OpenShift version should be 4.0-4.11.
+- A Kubernetes or OpenShift cluster with minimum 3 worker nodes.
+- The Kubernetes version should be 1.17-1.25 or OpenShift version should be 4.0-4.11.

 ## Hardware Requirements